Exploring South District Hikes In Shenandoah National Park

 The view from the summit of Turk Mountain. |

-While both of these hikes were short they provided what I was looking for.
-In the short amount of time, I had.
-I was surprised by what Turk Mountain Trail had to offer.
-From wildflowers, talus fields, and summit views.
+Although both hikes were relatively short, they gave me exactly what I was hoping for in the limited time I had.
+I was pleasantly surprised by what Turk Mountain Trail had to offer — from wildflowers to talus fields and stunning summit views.

-Turk Mountain Trail-Easy to moderate with a limited rock scramble.
+- Turk Mountain Trail: Easy to Moderate with a short rock scramble

 Comments